civiform/docs/docs/user-manual/civiform-admin-guide/map-questions.md

 ![Map question filter setting](../../.gitbook/assets/map-question-admin-add-filter.png)

 **How filters work for applicants:**
-- CiviForm automatically detects all unique values for the specified property across all locations in the GeoJSON data
+- CiviForm automatically detects all possible values for the specified property across all locations in the GeoJSON data
 - Applicants see these values as filter options in the interface

 ![Map question filters](../../.gitbook/assets/map-question-applicant-example-filters.png)